 To facilitate this process, ensure broad industry engagement and issue complete transparency, WG, in direct partnership with the Arizona and California LGMAs, manages a systematic amendment process based on a yearly calendar.
 The food safety guidelines, adopted by the LGMAs, impact the way leafy greens are farmed in California and Arizona and therefore must be based on credible science balanced with practical field implementation.

 Proposed changes must meet LGMA criteria to be considered.
-Proposals should be 1) comprehensive and auditable by government auditors, 2) accompanied by a statement on how proposed changes will enhance food safety, and 3) include a clear and straightforward scientific basis or rationale, including citations of relevant research if available.
+Proposals should be 1) comprehensive, 2) accompanied by a statement on how proposed changes will enhance food safety, and 3) include a clear and straightforward scientific basis or rationale, including citations of relevant research if available.

 WG invites all stakeholders interested in leafy greens food safety practices to engage in this process.

 Western Growers Association receives proposed changes and/or comments based on the Master Calendar.
 The Master Calendar provides a timeframe of all announced comment periods and web discussions.

 After each discussion and comment period, WG will summarize and present all materials (suggestions, changes, comments, attendance records, etc.) to both the Arizona LGMA Technical Subcommittee and California LGMA Technical Committee.
 If approved by their respective committees, both the Arizona and California’s LGMAs then use the materials supplied by WG to update documents and procedures.

 From the time a comment period opens to the time a proposed change may become official and included in the Leafy Green Guidelines.Western Growers only facilitates STEPS 1 and 2.

 STEPS 3 and 4 are executed by the AZ or CA LGMAs.

 Proposed changes and/or comments are submitted and reviewed for consideration and discussion.